xcart/xcart-docs/_pages/kb_en/product_classes_and_attributes/product_variants.md

 layout: article_with_sidebar
 updated_at: '2017-01-29 01:30 +0400'
 identifier: ref_0uApuQfx
-title: Product variants
+title: Product Variants
 version: X-Cart with Product variants module
 categories:
   - User manual
 published: true
 order: 800
 ---

-The _attributes_ feature of X-Cart 5 is extended by the **Product variants** module allowing you to create _product variants_ with individual SKUs, prices and stock levels.
+The _attributes_ feature of X-Cart 5 is extended by the **Product variants** addon allowing you to create _product variants_ with individual SKUs, prices and stock levels.

 For a detailed explanation of what product variants are, see: